brson/soroban-token-fuzzer/README.md

 After every step various invariants are asserted:

+- The sum of all balances is equal to the sum of mints minus the sum of burns.
+- All pairs of addresses have allowance equal to the fuzzer's own accounting of allowances.
+- All current balances are greater than 0.
 - All current balances are equal to the fuzzer's own accounting of balances.
-- All current balances are greater than 0.
-- All pairs of addresses have allowance equal to the fuzzer's own accounting of allowances.
-- The sum of all balances is equal to the sum of mints minus the sum of burns.
-- The results of the `name`, `symbol` and `decimals` methods have not changed.
-- Contract calls do not panic.
+- Contract calls do not panic (unless it's with `panic_with_error!`).
   An error of type [`WasmVm`](https://docs.rs/soroban-sdk/latest/soroban_sdk/xdr/enum.ScErrorType.html#variant.WasmVm) and code [`InvalidAction`](https://docs.rs/soroban-sdk/latest/soroban_sdk/xdr/enum.ScErrorCode.html#variant.InvalidAction) is considered a panic, as that is what the runtime generates on panic.
+- Math does not overflow (detected as a panic).
 - For `approve`, `transfer`, `transfer_from`, `burn_from`, `burn`,
   if the input amount is negative, the call returns an error.
+- The results of the `name`, `symbol` and `decimals` methods have not changed.

 ## What is yet to be tested?